TayConn/TayConn/README.md

-- 👋 Hi, I’m Taylor Conn - I live in California.
+- 👋 Hi, I’m Taylor - I live in California.
 - 👀 I’m interested pursuing a career in web development.
 - 🌱 I’m actively learning Javascript (React is next!) and advanced methods of CSS.
 - 💞️ I’m currently working as designer/developer in a healthcare marketing team and am actively working to shift my career into focused development.
-- 📫 How to reach me: tayjoconn@gmail.com.